 Until it’s too late: After paying the minimal cost to ship the trial product, you may notice it takes an inordinately long time to arrive.
 While you might be impatient to try your new anti-aging regimens, they’re banking on the fact that all those days in transit eat into your return window.

 Now you’re receiving automatic orders: Chances are, you didn’t even realize you’d signed up for an autoship program.
 Unfortunately, unless you act quickly, you’ll start receiving shipments of the product every so many days—and see sky-high charges on your credit card for them too.

 But, you can’t reach customer service to cancel: Companies who employ free trial scams to steal your money often have purposefully poor customer service or limited hours, making it extremely difficult to exit your membership, even after you’ve noticed the ongoing charges.

 What happens if you’re already stuck in the cycle of an autoship program?
-We recommend to turn to your credit card company to stop charges and possibly dispute what’s already been taken from your account.
+We recommend turning to your credit card company to stop charges and possibly dispute what’s already been taken from your account.

 Though, because autoship programs are a “legal scam,” know that getting a refund is less than likely—which is why we strongly suggest avoiding them in the first place by purchasing a product that doesn’t require you to sign up for revolving charges.

 » See Also: How to Deal with Unethical Customer Service

 The Food and Drug Administration classifies cosmetics as GRAS—the acronym for “Generally Recognized As Safe.”
 Since FDA regulations tend to put people to sleep, we’ll keep this short and sweet.

 Basically, cosmetics, including anti-aging products, have a cap on what kind of results they can deliver without being considered a drug.